toth12/let-them-speak-toth/src/assets/files/essays/MethodsDatasetDescriptionFortunoff.md

 <h2>Gender Distribution</h2>

-The distribution of men and women is very well balanced; 41 % men and 45% women; the remaining 13% consists of those interviews that are given by multiple interviewees.
+The distribution of men and women is well-balanced; 41 % men and 45% women; the remaining 13% consists of those interviews that are given by multiple interviewees.
 The presence of multiple interviewees is actually a peculiarity of the Fortunoff data.

 ![](ImagesMethodsDatasetDescription/percentage_women_men_Fortunoff.png)